Best Aluminium Profile (8020) Sim Rigs 2023: Buyers Guide

 • Often takes up more space than a more compact sim rig

-Top 3 aluminium profile sim rigs for 2023
+TL;DR: The best aluminium profile sim rigs for 2025

-TL/DR – If you are short on time, the below three 8020 sim rigs are our top 3 recommendations.
-All of these aluminium profile rigs are extremely well built, have great product support and work extremely well during use.
+Having used many 8020 sim rigs over the past decade of sim racing, here are my top recommendations.
+Each of these aluminium profile rigs is extremely well built, has great product support and performs extremely well during use.

 I have written about each one of these aluminium profile rigs in more detail below.
 So if you fancy learning more about these sim rigs as well as seeing a few other recommendations keep reading below.